Products

 Roman blinds can certainly be used in bathrooms.

-All our cushions are available to buy as just the cover or generously filled with recycled fibre or natural feather pads.
+All our cushions are available to buy as just the cover or generously filled with natural feather pads.
 We do not sell the cushion inners separately.

 Before you order any of our larger items, we would always recommend checking first that the item can fit through hallways, doorways, stairs and into your room of choice.
 We’ve put together a few tips in our how to check my item will fit guide.
 Alternatively, contact us with any questions you have.